Unmasking the Menace: Symptoms and Prevention of Oral Cancer

 3. Sun protection:

 Prolonged exposure to the sun can increase the risk of lip cancer.
-Protect your lips with lip balm containing SPF, and use a broad-brimmed hat to shield your face outdoors.
+Protect your lips with lip balm containing SPF, and use a broad-brimmed hat to shield your face from the sun outdoors.

 4. Healthy diet: